JamesNK/aspnetcore-grafana/README.md

 ```

 Verify OpenTelemetry has been successfully configured by browsing to the `/metrics` endpoint on your app.
 It will return metrics data formatted to be scraped by Prometheus.

+## Configure Prometheus and Grafana

+For information about setting up Prometheus and Grafana, see [View metrics in Grafana with OpenTelemetry and Prometheus](https://learn.microsoft.com/dotnet/core/diagnostics/metrics-collection#view-metrics-in-grafana-with-opentelemetry-and-prometheus).